rathena/rathena/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- NOTE: Anything within these brackets will be hidden on the preview of the Feature Request. -->

-**Is your request related to a problem?**
+**Is your request related to a missing feature?**

 <!--
-  Provide a clear and concise description of what the problem is.
+  Provide a clear and concise description of what the feature pertains to.
-  Ex.
-I have an issue when [...]
 -->

 **Describe the solution you'd like**